 Grouping – Used to make a product part of a grouped product.
 More info below at: Grouped Products.

 On the Attributes tab, you can assign details to a product.
 You will see a select box containing global attribute sets you created (e.g., platform).
 More at:.

 Once you have chosen an attribute from the select box, click add and apply the terms attached to that attribute (e.g., Nintendo DS) to the product.
 You can hide the attribute on the frontend by leaving the Visible checkbox unticked.

 Custom attributes can also be applied by choosing Custom product attribute from the select box.
 These are added at the product level and won’t be available in layered navigation or other products.

 - Purchase note – Enter an optional note to send the customer after they purchase the product.

 - Menu order – Custom ordering position for this item.

 - Enable Reviews – Enable/Disable customers reviews for this item.

-Add a short product description.
+Add an excerpt.
 This typically appears next to product imagery on the listing page, and the long description appears in the Product Description tab.

 On the right-hand side of the Add New Product panel, there are product categories in which you can place your product, similar to a standard WordPress post.
 You can also assign product tags in the same way.